 With the most daunting part of treatment behind him, Mark looked forward and focused on regular, proactive care.
-Staying within the Northwestern Medicine system, he found Jennifer N. Choi, MD, a dermatologist with a specific focus on melanoma and other skin cancers.
+Staying within the Northwestern Medicine system, he found Jennifer N. Choi, MD, Chief of Oncodermatology at Robert H. Lurie Comprehensive Cancer Center of Northwestern University at Northwestern Memorial Hospital and a dermatologist with a specific focus on melanoma and other skin cancers.

 “When I met her, that was when the healing started,” Mark says.
 “At this point, Dr. Choi is truly a part of our family.”

-Mark knows that early detection is key in handling any future issues with his skin, so he sees Dr. Choi once every four months and Sunandana Chandra, MD, an oncologist with expertise in melanoma, annually.
+Mark knows that early detection is key in handling any future issues with his skin, so he sees Dr. Choi once every four months and Sunandana Chandra, MD, a Lurie Cancer Center oncologist at Northwestern Memorial Hospital with expertise in melanoma, annually.